Steam Trains, Whitby

 GOATHLAND: We leave Whitby and head to the village of Goathland, a short, scenic drive that takes us back into the North York Moors.
-Goathland is a small village built on land owned by the Queen and is perhaps best known as the location for the UK drama series Heartbeat and for its railway station which was used as “Hogsmeade Station” in the Harry Potter film series.
+Goathland is a small village built on land owned by the King and is perhaps best known as the location for the UK drama series Heartbeat and for its railway station which was used as “Hogsmeade Station” in the Harry Potter film series.
 After a drive through the village, we make our way to the railway station to await the arrival of our steam train (“Heartbeat” fans can request a bit of extra time to see the village).

 STEAM TRAIN: Goathland station is possibly the best place to catch a steam train anywhere in the UK.
 Standing on the platform, you’ll hear the train approaching before you can see it.
 The steep incline on the approach to the station means the steam train is working at full-power, creating a truly spectacular scene as the engine puffs and roars up the hill.
 Once at the station, you’ll board the train and take a seat for the relaxing, charming journey through the valleys and woodland of the North York Moors.
 Enjoy the views out of the window and perhaps a drink from the on-board bar (if available) as the train twists and turns through the Moors, often passing another steam train at Levisham station at the mid-point of the journey.

 PICKERING: After a journey of approximately 1 hour, you will arrive into Pickering station, where your guide will meet you for the next part of the tour.

 BACK TO YORK: The journey back to York is the final part of the tour as we travel across the Yorkshire countryside and back to our starting point.

 HOTEL DROP-OFF: On arrival back in York your guide will drop you off at the location of your choosing – in the city centre, at the railway station or back at your accommodation in York.
 Wherever suits you best.